Beyond the Curb – Moving In and Out Resources

 LARGE Household Items In POOR Condition (broken furniture, mattresses and box springs, etc.):

-Dispose: Never place large items such as sofas, tiers or mattresses in a dumpster or leave them by your waste enclosure.
+Dispose: Never place large items such as sofas, tires, or mattresses in a dumpster or leave them by your waste enclosure.
 Call your property manager to arrange for a special pick-up.
 Or take it to the one of the many Salinas Valley Recycles locations for recycling or landfill disposal.

 Refrigerators and large appliances: